 - It is no longer required to run the Foundstone Certificate Management tool in the FCM Server.
 You can copy the client certificates and passphrase to a location in the Manager server. - When this version of the Manager is installed or upgraded, the FCM Agent software is installed as a service on the Manager server.
-This Agent software connects to the Foundstone Configuration Management server and automatically retrieves the client certificates into the Manager Server. - It is no longer required to run the FSCertImport.bat file on the Manager server to import Vulnerability Manager Client certificates into the Manager keystore. - Click Retrieve MVM Certificate to import client certificates in the Vulnerability Manager Server Settings page.
+This Agent software connects to the Foundstone Configuration Management server and automatically retrieves the client certificates into the Manager Server.

+Retrieve MVM Certificate